-Raleigh sunflowers come during the hottest days of summer in the Piedmont region of North Carolina, but it’s such a beautiful thing to miss, so don’t!
+Raleigh sunflowers start appearing when the hottest days of summer come to the Piedmont of North Carolina, but it’s such a beautiful thing to miss, so don’t!
 Previously, you could find them along the Neuse River Greenway Trail, but now they’ve moved to Dorothea Dix Park so people can enjoy them without climbing fences and breaking rules.
 So let’s check out this spot and some of our favorite photos from a day enjoying sunflowers in Oak City!

 First, I absolutely recommend you arrive early at the sunflower field.
 Of course, I always say that if you want to avoid crowds.
 We arrived as early 7:30 am and there have been huge crowds.
 I’m not saying you should camp out overnight, but just make this one of the first things you do if you want some awesome people-less photos!
 A couple of other things, bring sunscreen and some bug spray (earth-friendly, of course!) to cope with the hot sun that’s coming and any critters that are hanging around the sunflowers.
 Just don’t spray any bees with it!